bluepnwage/sxm-com/audit.md

 - Each element on the navbar is actually a link that redirects to #
 - Each element is actually a dropdown (make this more obvious)

-### Menu ''

 ### Page 'Le président'

-- The President's Speech is not th same for both laguages
-- The President's speech is in 2 different languages and should have a button to switch between them.
+- The Presidents speech is in 2 different languages and should have a button to switch between them.
 - The downloadable file has no business being there
 - Put all 'Délégations' under one menu

 ## Questions

-- who updates the website ?
+- How is the website updated
 -